nhsuk/betahealth/content/conditions/hernia/types-of-hernia/main-content-2.md

 ### Hernias in the tummy area

 An [umbilical hernia](http://www.nhs.uk/Conditions/UmbilicalHernia/Pages/Whatisitpage.aspx)
-shows a as a lump near the belly button.
+shows as a lump near the belly button.
 It’s common in babies but can affect adults.

 An epigastric hernia usually appears between your belly button and your breastbone.

-A spigelian hernia usually appears on the side of your tummy area (below the belly button)
+A spigelian hernia usually appears on the side of your tummy area (below the belly button).

-### Hernias in chest
+### Hernias in the chest

 A [hiatus hernia](http://www.nhs.uk/Conditions/Hernia-hiatus/Pages/Introduction.aspx)
 happens when part of the stomach pushes into your chest.
 It may not cause a